Theaterkasse

 Françoise Vergès, political scientist and author of “A Decolonial Feminism” and “A Feminist Theory of Violence”

-By Natalia Vorozbhyt (Director: Jan-Christoph Gockel)
+By Natalka Vorozbhyt (Director: Jan-Christoph Gockel)

 In German and Ukrainian with English surtitles